-This complete South German, probably Bavarian hunting trousse dates to the second half of 18th century, and is bedecked in fine sterling silver, en suite.
-The 61 cm long, massive blade of the hirschfanger is engraved and gold washed on three sides, and is inscribed with a short rhyme -
+This South German, probably Bavarian, hunting trousse dates to the second half of 18th century, and is bedecked in sterling silver, all parts of the furniture decorated en suite.
+The very large, 61 cm long, massive blade of the hirschfanger is engraved and gold washed on three sides, and is inscribed with a short rhyme -

 für den Adel